-1. The Ideal Website (For Your Brand)
+The Ideal Website

-This gives you the chance to showcase all of the range you have in one project.
+A simple project to start off with is to construct what your idea of an ideal website design would look like.
+This hypothetical company gives you the chance to showcase all of the range you have in one project.
 Sometimes this project could be considered your entire portfolio website design.

+There are many online resources that collect great portfolios so you can channel some inspiration.
 Feel free to explore and be creative.
-But be sure not to confuse with the message you’re trying to convey.
+But be sure not to confuse things you see with the message you’re trying to convey.

 The goal is to be accessible and unique, not confusing.

-2. Redesign an Existing Template
+Redesign an Existing Template

+Take a popular site and redesign it.
+You could even do this for a target company to which you hope to apply.
 It’s something you may have to do when you get a job, so you might as well start with it in your portfolio.

 This can demonstrate your range as a website designer as well as your ability to modify an existing idea to improve it for user consumption.
 Also, there are tons of different options you can choose from for your redesign.

 Deepina Kapila, director of product, tech strategy, and enablement at Visa writes: